Buy Frequent Flyer Miles & Points

 The following airlines allow select registered members of the airline’s frequent flyer program to purchase frequent flyer miles.
 These airlines have implemented account restrictions that require members of each airline’s loyalty program to meet certain requirements.
 These requirements vary from account age or minimum number of points or miles in an account.

-- Air Canada – Aeroplan – Must be ready to book a flight to purchase miles – Book with Aeroplan
+Must be ready to book a flight to purchase miles.

-Major Airlines That Do Not Offer The Option to Purchase Frequent Flyer Miles
+Airlines That Do Not Allow Members to Purchase Frequent Flyer Miles or Points

 The following airlines do not allow anyone, including registered members or members with elite status, to purchase frequent flyer miles or points.
 The reason an airline does not offer its loyalty program members the option to buy frequent flyer miles or points varies.
 Some airlines wish to preserve the integrity of their frequent flyer program or simply, have not implemented the functionality allowing members to buy miles.